adrianflda/qldb-java/README.md

 To run this task, do

-`./gradlew run -Dtask=TransferMoney --args <Name of the Argument Eg: singleTransfer>`
+`./gradlew run -Dtask=TransferMoney --args 'singleTransfer amount transactionScope transactionCategory transactionType transactionId transactionStatus transactionFees subjectModel walletUUID version description gameType'`

 This task also takes additional argument to indicate the kind of transfer to be done.
 There are two types supported: